Prevention of Sexual Violence Initiatives at Shama

 The second group from Women2Women created a poster campaign about “Parents as Protectors of Child Abuse.”

-The ALAC Inc team (Aotearoa Latin American Community Inc) is currently working to create two videos to support their communities in preventing sexual harm.
+The ALAC Inc team (Aotearoa Latin American Community Inc) has created two videos to support their communities in preventing sexual harm.

 A group of University of Waikato International students did the Clothing Line Project to talk about healthy relationships and consent.